dblohm7/dblohm7.github.com/source/_posts/2014-08-14-diffusion-of-responsibility.markdown

 that, when consented to, send us useful information for discovering problems.

-Our ability to analyze crash report/FHR/telemetry data is limited to those users who consented to share it with us.
+Our ability to analyze crash report/FHR/telemetry data is limited to those users who consent to share it with us.
 As much as I am proud of the fact that we respect the privacy of our users, this means that we only receive data from a fraction of them; many users who are experiencing problems are not included in this data.